 "Acceldata’s data observability saved us millions of dollars.
 They improved our data pipeline reliability, helped us optimize HDFS performance, consolidate Kafka clusters and reduce cost per ad impression.”

 — Ashwin Prakash, Data Analytics Lead, PubMatic

 Modern enterprises need to scale rapidly.
-In addition to managing data, pipelines and compute resources, they also need a multidimensional data observability solution to make data and application layers more observable.
+In addition to managing data, pipelines and compute resources, they also need a data observability solution to make data and application layers more observable.
 This can help enterprises identify root cause problems and build scalable systems that are reliable.